dankar/dankar.github.io/_posts/2015-04-12-altair-8800-emulator.md

 An MicroSD holder is mounted on the panel for storage of ROM and diskette files.
 The current build does not have the MicroSD holder but instead a full size SD holder mounted by wire to the 13 pin connector.

-Everything on the panel is attached to the SPI bus on the atmega328.
+Everything on the panel is attached to the SPI bus on the atmega328 and serial input/output from the Altair is done over the Arduino serial to USB.

 The current code is fairly slow.
 A couple of times slower than the original Altair 8800.
 There is room for optimization or even a faster MCU.